-Stout vs porter is a popular topic among craft beer aficionados – the two styles are constantly compared and contrasted.
+Stout beer vs porter beer is a popular topic among craft beer aficionados – the two styles are constantly compared and contrasted.

 Most often at the core of the juxtaposition is the attempt to understand the exact difference between them.

 Is it the mouthfeel, is it the flavor or perhaps the potency of each?
 Does the brewing method differ from one style to the other or maybe the exact ingredients?

 To establish any kind of difference between stout and porter it is important to understand their history and the very fluid and open to interpretation contemporary status each one occupies.

 A few points on which there seems to be universal agreement offer a good start and show how intertwined the stories of the two styles are.

 - Stouts are frequently thought to have originated as stronger derivatives of porter but strong black beers were referred to as ‘stouts’ almost a century before porter was defined and named as a style (1720s).
 Both have their beginnings in London.

 - Stout has historically enjoyed higher popularity than porter (and it seems to enjoy a contemporary advantage, especially wood barrel aged stouts)

 - The most specific difference between modern stout and porter is the type of dark grain used to make the wort.

 Modern stouts are brewed with roasted barley which lends them a coffee like aroma and flavor, while porters are brewed with black and/or chocolate malt, which naturally lends them a more mellow character, along the lines of soft mocha and milk chocolate.